SpiralDevelopment/Awesome-Crypto-Trading/README.md

 * [Beginner's Guide to Crypto Trading](https://academy.binance.com/economics/a-complete-guide-to-cryptocurrency-trading-for-beginners) - A Complete Guide to Cryptocurrency Trading for Beginners by Binance Academy

-* [ChartSchool by StockCharts](https://school.stockcharts.com/doku.php) - ChartSchool is the educational section of StockCharts which offers series of articles that introduce you to the concepts, strategies and common terminology of technical analysis, as well as other financial analysis methods and important investing topics.
+* [ChartSchool by StockCharts](https://school.stockcharts.com/doku.php) - ChartSchool is the educational section of StockCharts which offers series of articles that introduce you to the concepts, strategies and common terminology of technical analysis and other financial analysis methods.

 * [Zerodha Varsity](https://zerodha.com/varsity/module/technical-analysis/) - Series of articles to learn the basics of technical analysis.